This is part 1 of a 3 part series designed to give you ideas for running a Harry Potter/Hogwarts camp.

 If you run your own camp please leave a comment with your thoughts and ideas.
 Also, feel free to email me any PDFs that I can add to this list of tools.

 Since I run a day camp most of the campers are from the local area.
-Also, our specialty camps only get 6-20 participants each.
-My Harry Potter camp gets 12-15 campers.
-Because I have such a manageable number of campers I hand deliver their acceptance letters.
-Let me rephrase that – an “owl” delivers the acceptance letter on the camper’s front doorstep late at night.
+The first couple of summers my one-week Harry Potter camp only got 12-15 campers.
+Because I had such a manageable number of campers, I hand delivered their acceptance letters.
+Let me rephrase that – an “owl” delivered the acceptance letter on the camper’s front doorstep late at night.

 Update: Now that I get 35+ kids at this camp it’s much harder to do this.
 I have co-workers help me out now.